Version: 3.1.0 | Published: 14 Oct 2025 | Updated: 8 days ago

 Description:

-The LS can be used for several types of analysis, over many different research areas.
+The LS can be used for several types of analysis, over many different research topics.
 The studies that make best use of LS data are those that link social, occupational, and demographic information to data on life events.
 Examples include studies of mortality, cancer incidence and survival, and fertility patterns.
 The individual-level data of the LS means that person-years at risk can be calculated for epidemiological studies.

 Coverage